-Egyptology, not writing, was my first passion, but writing was not far behind.
-First on Big Chief tablets, then typewriters, and finally on a computer.
-It started when I was seven and read a book about Cleopatra.
-Even way back then, you didn’t get interested in Egypt without stumbling into its magical system, which permeated every part of existence.
+Egyptology was my first passion; writing wasn't far behind.
+When I was seven, I read a book about Cleopatra.
+Even back then, you didn’t get interested in Egypt without stumbling into its magical system, which permeated every part of existence.
 Egyptian magic inevitably led to the world’s first and arguably greatest magician, the goddess Isis.
 Her Egyptian name, Iset wer-Heka, means Isis Great of Magic.
-Once you find Isis, you’re on the doorstep of one of civilization’s great love stories when Isis uses her magic to restore her murdered husband to life.
+Once you find Isis, you’re on the doorstep of one of civilization’s great love stories.

-As a love story, the Pretty Woman movie can be problematic, but the ending works . . .for me.
-It encapsulates my ideal for lovers coming together.
+As a love story, Pretty Woman can be problematic, but the ending works . . .for me.

-As the music swells "the prince" conquers his fear of heights and climbs up the fire escape to the top floor.
-"The princess," who has previously established her strength in not accepting the easy definition of love, acknowledges his effort and willingness to change as well, descends the fire escape to meet him.
+The music swells.
+"The prince" conquers his fear of heights and climbs up the fire escape to the top floor.
+"The princess," who has previously established her strength in not accepting the easy definition of love, acknowledges his effort and willingness to change, descends the fire escape to meet him.
 They kiss.

 He says, "So what happened after he climbs up the tower and rescues her?"